LoopKit/loopdocs/docs/browser/intro-summary.md

     * Use the template to [Save Your Information](intro-summary.md#make-a-secrets-reference-file){: target="_blank" }

-    A narrated video is available:
+    If you prefer watching your instructions, a narrated video is available:

     * [How to Build the *Loop* App With a Web Browser](https://www.youtube.com/watch?v=kiu5ho0MTW8){: target="_blank" }